History, tourist information, and nearby accommodation

 Moviegoers will recognize Broughton Castle from the blockbuster film Shakespeare in Love (1998).
 It was also featured in The Madness of King George (1994), Three Men and a Little Lady (1990), and The Scarlet Pimpernel (1982).

 The castle is approached over a bridge across the moat and through the imposing crenellated Gatehouse, built in 1405 by Sir Thomas Wykeham.
 The moat itself is six feet deep and encircles an area of 3 acres.
 Pass through the gatehouse and enter the courtyard.
 To your left is the shop and tea room, and ahead across an expanse of lawn is the Tudor frontage of Broughton Castle.

-Superb "Double linen fold" paneling rings this rectangular chamber, which was originally the undercroft of the medieval house.
-To the left of the main window the paneling has been carved into a depiction of Broughton Castle itself, beside the likenesses of two sheep, and indication of the source of the family's wealth.
+Superb "Double linen fold" panelling rings this rectangular chamber, which was originally the undercroft of the medieval house.
+To the left of the main window the panelling has been carved into a depiction of Broughton Castle itself, beside the likenesses of two sheep, an indication of the source of the family's wealth.

-From the Dining Room the Groined Passage leads to stairs to the first floor.
-The passage is worth taking your time over, as it features some very fine medieval vaulting with fancifully caved corbel heads supporting the vaulting.
+From the Dining Room, the Groined Passage leads to stairs to the first floor.
+The passage is worth taking your time over, as it features some very fine medieval vaulting with fancifully carved corbel heads supporting the vaulting.